 Community colleges are typically assumed to be nonselective, open-access institutions.
 Yet access to college-level courses at such institutions is far from guaranteed: The vast majority of two-year institutions administer high-stakes exams to entering students that determine their placement into either college-level or remedial education.

 Despite the stakes involved, there has been little research investigating whether such exams are valid for their intended purpose.
-This paper analyzes the predictive validity of one of the most commonly used assessments, using data on over 42,000 first-time entrants to a large, urban community college system.
-The author finds that placement exams are more predictive of success in math than in English, and more predictive of who is likely to do well in college-level coursework than who is likely to fail.
+This paper analyzes the predictive validity of one of the most commonly used assessments using data on over 42,000 first-time entrants in a large, urban community college system.
+The author finds that placement exams are more predictive of success in math than in English and more predictive of who is likely to do well in college-level coursework than who is likely to fail.

-Utilizing multiple measures to make placement decisions could reduce severe misplacements by about 15 percent without changing the remediation rate, or could reduce the remediation rate by 8 to 12 percentage points while maintaining or increasing success rates in college-level courses.
+Using multiple measures to make placement decisions could reduce severe misplacements by about 15% without changing the remediation rate, or it could reduce the remediation rate by 8 to 12 percentage points while maintaining or increasing success rates in college-level courses.